dreamonkey/vue-signalr/README.md

 #### Unsubscribing

-All Event you create a listener for using `signalr.on()` must be unsubscribed when not used anymore, to avoid memory leaks and erratic code behaviour.
+All Event you create a listener for using `signalr.on()` must be unsubscribed when not used anymore, to avoid memory leaks and erratic code behavior.
-If you call `signalr.on()` within a Vue component `setup` scope, the listener will be unsubscrived automatically into `onBeforeUnmount` hook.
+If you call `signalr.on()` within a Vue component `setup` scope, the listener will be unsubscribed automatically into `onBeforeUnmount` hook.
-This behaviour can be disabled via `autoOffInsideComponentScope` plugin option.
+This behavior can be disabled via `autoOffInsideComponentScope` plugin option.

 If you disabled it, or you start a listener outside a component scope, you'll need to unsubscribe it manually using `signal.off()` and providing **the same listener function reference** to it.
 Not providing it will remove all listeners from the provided Event